Early Intervention Practitioner Level 4 Apprenticeship

 An Early Intervention Practitioner is responsible for identifying and sourcing the right intervention at the right time in an individual’s life.
 They provide early mental health, wellbeing and behaviour support to children and young people and nurture the vital skills they need to engage with life and learning.

-Early Intervention Practitioners work in many different environments within early years, schools, colleges, youth organisations and across the community to meet the mental health needs of the children and young people they are supporting.
+Early Intervention Practitioners work in many different environments within early years, schools, colleges, youth organisations, charities, and across the community to meet the mental health needs of the children and young people they are supporting.

 Who is the Early Intervention Practitioner apprenticeship for?

 Thrive’s Early Intervention Practitioner apprenticeship is ideal for anyone working closely with children or young people between the ages of 0 and 25 over a period of time.
-It is particularly beneficial to educators in a form tutor or class teacher role, teaching assistants, and those with pastoral responsibilities including mental health, safeguarding, special educational needs or SEMH education.
+It’s particularly beneficial to educators in a form tutor or class teacher role, teaching assistants, mentors, family support workers, attendance mentors, and those with pastoral responsibilities including mental health, safeguarding, special educational needs or SEMH education.

 How is the apprenticeship delivered?